dannguyen24/BITCAMP2025/README.md

 *   **Sharing:** Allow users to share notes or summaries.
 *   **UI/UX Polish:** Further refine loading states, error handling, transitions, and visual design.
 *   **More AI Features:** Explore sentiment analysis, keyword highlighting, chapter generation within transcripts.

-## License

-*(Optional: Choose a license)*
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgements